mstksg/inCode/copy/entries/machines-1.md

 Basically, we get for free the function `runStream`, a function that yanks the tuple out of the stream.

-One more final step --- because `Stream` has only one constructor and one field, we can make it a `newtype`, which has similar usage patterns/syntax as a `data`, but which the compiler can more easily optimize:
+One minor final touch --- because `Stream` has only one constructor and one field, we can make it a `newtype`, which has similar usage patterns/syntax as a `data`, but which the compiler can more easily optimize: